A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Future Work Conclusion

 \section{Future Work \& Conclusion}

-In this work, we proposed a novel SDP relaxation for the sums of heterogeneous quadratics problem, from which we derived a global optimality certificate to check a local solution of a nonconvex program.
-Our other major contribution proved a continuity result showing sufficient conditions when the relaxation has the ROP and provided both theoretical and empirical support that one motivating signal processing application--the HPPCA problem--possesses a tight relaxation in many instances.
+In this work, we proposed a novel SDP relaxation for the sums of heterogeneous quadratic forms problem, from which we derived a global optimality certificate to check a local solution of a nonconvex program.
+Our other major contribution proved a continuity result showing sufficient conditions guaranteeing the relaxation has the ROP and providing both theoretical and empirical support that a motivating signal processing application--the HPPCA problem--possesses a tight relaxation in many instances.

-While the global certificate check we propose scales well compared to solving the full SDP, the LMI feasiblity program still requires forming and factoring $d \times d$ size matrices, requiring storage of $\mathcal{O}(d^2)$ elements.
-One exciting possibility is to apply recent works like \cite{yurtsever2021scalable} to our problem, which use randomized algorithms to reduce the storage and arithmetic costs for scalable semidefinite programming.
-Further, it remains a strong interest to prove a sufficient analytical certificate, in addition to proving more general sufficient conditions on the $\M_i$ to guarantee the ROP.
+While the global certificate scales well compared to solving the full SDP, the LMI feasibility program still requires forming and factoring $d \times d$ size matrices, requiring storage of $\mathcal{O}(d^2)$ elements.
+One potential solution is to apply recent works like \cite{yurtsever2021scalable} to our problem, which use randomized algorithms to reduce the storage and arithmetic costs for scalable semidefinite programming.
+Further, it remains interesting to prove a sufficient analytical certificate as well as proving more general sufficient conditions on the $\M_i$ that guarantee the ROP.
+A key future extension is to precisely quantify the size of the region in \cref{thm:main_continuity} where the SDP has the ROP.

-While we hope the work herein has a positive impact in HPPCA applications like air quality monitoring \cite{hong2021heppcat} or medical imaging, we acknowledge the potential for dimensionality reduction algorithms to yield disparate reconstruction errors on populations within a dataset, such as PCA on labeled faces in the wild data set (LFW), which returns higher reconstruction error for women than men even with equal population ratios in the dataset \cite{samadi2018price}; also see \cite{Morgenstern2019}.
+Another direction for future research would be to generalize Theorem \ref{thm:main_continuity} or to simplify its proof.
+While the problem in \cite{cifuentes2022stability} is distinct from our own for the reasons discussed in \Cref{s:related_work}, it would be interesting to determine whether the ideas and insights of their theory can be applied in our case.